latest nhpb_banner 1__compressed2

 Greater Erie Pennsylvania Community Action Committee assistance programs.

 Numerous low income programs are run by Greater Erie Community Action Committee.
+Programs range from grant money to help pay bills or rent to assistance with debt, job placement and so much more.
 They are the main local non-profit organization that is focused on helping the less fortunate, poor, and unemployed.
 Some of the main resources from GECAC offered in Pennsylvania are below.

-Rent, utility, and housing assistance programs from community action
+Rent, utility, and housing assistance programs from GECAC community action

 Homeless prevention includes the possibility for funds to pay rent, energy bills or a partial mortgage payment.
 All money is limited.
 However the staff really want clients to gain self-sufficiency, so to this end the Erie County GECAC will focus on job training and education type resources.
 The location will also have details on pantries and other nutrition and health care programs.